Into the Mist

 It took a few minutes to get it burning, but soon with a few bigger pieces of wood added, she had a crackling blaze going.
 There was a black cloud of smoke at first, and she was glad she had left the doors open.
 But finally it died down and the fireplace began to draw properly.
 After a bit she was able to close up the house again.
 The only fear she had was that someone would see or smell the smoke.
 But maybe the house was isolated enough that it wouldn’t be detected.

-She returned to the little parlor and placed everything on the table beside the wingback.
-She went to sit down, then, spying the blanket she’d brought, lifted back up to grab it.
+She dusted off the mustard chair she liked, producing little sparks of static, then went into the kitchen.
+She rinsed out a small glass, retrieved the corkscrew and bottle of wine, and returned to the little parlor.
+She placed everything on the table beside the wingback, started to sit down, then spying the blanket she’d brought, lifted back up to grab it.
 Pulling it across her legs, she dropped back down wearily and propped her feet on a footstool she’d dragged over.

 With hands that trembled faintly, she went to work on the wine.